terawatt-energies/solar-materials-content/content/en/brochure.md

 ## How It Works

 1. **Check Eligibility**
-   Answer a few simple questions online (ZIP code, household size, income) to see if you qualify.
+   Answer a few simple questions online to see if you qualify.
-   _(Good news: most income-qualified households save at least 20 % on Day 1.)_
+   _Most income-qualified households save at least 20 % on Day 1_

 2. **Install Solar**
-   Choose a $0-down lease, state-backed loan, or community-solar subscription—no upfront payment needed.
+   Choose a $0-down lease, state-backed loan, or community-solar subscription with no upfront payment needed.

 3. **Save on Bills**
    Watch your meter spin backward and see credits on your next bill through net-metering at retail rates.